vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ## Do you have other solutions?

-Do you have other solutions or idea's to automate your Christmas decorations?
+Do you have other solutions or ideas to automate your Christmas decorations?
 Please let me know!

 ---